 A: First, you must select to prepare for the course with either physical or digital materials and then complete your registration.

-Upon registration, you will have access to your personal IYCA account to view all the information you need including how to complete your background check.
+Upon registration, you will have access to your personal IYCA account to view all the information you need.
 Physical course materials will arrive in 10-14 days.
 Digital materials are available immediately.

-You will have 365 days after purchasing your certification to register for and complete the 75-question exam.
+You will have 365 days after purchasing your course materials to register for and complete the 75-question exam.
 There are no additional costs to take the exam.
 You have one attempt to pass and 2 hours to complete the exam.

 If you do not pass on your first attempt, you may purchase a retest for $50.